OfficeDev/hands-on-labs/O3652/O3652-4 Deep Dive in Office Excel Add-ins/Lab.md

 		````

 ###Test the Add-in
-1. Now deploy the Excel Add-in to the local Excel client:
+1. Now deploy the Excel add-in to the local Excel client:
   1. Select the **Excel16Api** project within the **Solution Explorer** tool window.
-  1. Within the **Properties** window set the **Start Action** selector to **Office Desktop Client** and press **F5** to start the project.
+  1. Within the **Properties** window, set the **Start Action** selector to **Office Desktop Client** and press **F5** to start the project.
-  1. Visual Studio will launch the Excel desktop client & create a new Excel workbook.
+  1. Visual Studio will launch the Excel desktop client and create a new Excel workbook.
 1. Enter a name for a new worksheet and click the button **Add a New Worksheet**.

 	Notice how Excel creates a new blank worksheet and changes focus to that worksheet.